arenaxr/arena-docs/content/overview/dev-guide.md

 ## Use persistence, reload browser

 Up until now, everything you have created has been non-persistent.
 That is, objects are only rendered in real-time for any browsers open to the `example` as MQTT messages are received.
 So, if you refresh your browser, notice that all the objects we created are gone, new visitors to this scene will not see them.
 To backup your scene objects into our [persistence database](../architecture/persistence) you will have to specify `persist=True` in [Python definitions](../python/attributes).
-This is also true to when ARENA objects are created in other.
+This is also true when ARENA objects are created in other scenes.
 The underlying message needs to specify if the object state is to be persisted or not.

 Go back to the previous python code and try to add `persist=True` to the duck object:
 ```